ArsenSaidov/arsik-ethical-ai-standard/docs/integration.md

 # Integration Guide

-Load via CDN or REST.
+Use CDN or REST API.